Brighton Jones, LLC

 In addition, the firm offers advisory services to sponsors of retirement plans.
 Brighton Jones can assist with various needs, such as offering investment selection advice for the plan’s participants.

 Brighton Jones Investment Philosophy

 Brighton Jones may utilize various investment strategies that it considers suitable to help clients meet their investment goals.
 Below, we lay out some common methods of analysis that advisors may use when deciding which investments are best for a particular client's portfolio:

 - Fundamental analysis: This involves analyzing the historical and current data of companies (earnings, expenses, liabilities, etc.) in order to develop financial forecasts for their securities.

 - Technical analysis: This entails examining historical and present stock prices and trade volumes in order to project price movements.

 - Cyclical analysis: This examines historical relationships between price and market trends in order to forecast the direction of stock prices.

 Fees Under Brighton Jones

-Brigton Jones generally charges an annual advisory fee for investment management services based on a percentage of each client's AUM.
+Brighton Jones generally charges an annual advisory fee for investment management services based on a percentage of each client's AUM.
 This fee typically ranges from 0.35% to 1.25%.
-For reference, a 2018 study by RIA in a Box found that the average annual advisory fee is 0.95%.
+For reference, a 2021 study by Advisory HQ found that the average annual advisory fee is 1.02%.

 The firm can also provide clients with stand-alone financial planning and consultation services.
 Fees are negotiable, but they usually range from $2,000 to $15,000 as a fixed fee or from $150 to $300 as an hourly fee.

 Advisory fees are prorated and paid quarterly in advance based on the market value of the assets on the last business day of the previous quarter.
 They do not cover expenses such as custodial transaction fees and expenses related to the underlying funds your portfolio invests in.
 You should carefully analyze fund expense ratios found in the prospectus of each fund.